imsskiran/imsskiran.github.io/_posts/2020-12-18-running-your-first-business.markdown

 layout: post
 title:  "Running Your First Business"
 date:   2020-12-18 10:09:13 +0530
-categories: jekyll update
+categories: book
 permalink: /running-your-first-business/
 tags: productivity accountability
 <!-- comments: false -->
 ---
 <h3>Prologue</h3>

 Imagine a person who is an alumnus of a reputed university with a well-paying job.
-Based on these two achievements, the world around him/her considers them successful.
+Based on these two achievements, the world considers them successful.
 In reality, this person is a big-time procrastinator but has an ability to finish the job in the nick of time.
-Hence, his/her procrastination has never been in question so far.
+Hence, the procrastination has never been in question so far.

 But this person is aware that lacking respect towards time would invite troubles some day.
 He/she has a belief that if they are already good in finishing jobs by spending little time, this good shall become great by spending a little more.
 But complaceny has taken them over to make any amends.
 As months pass by, they notice that life isn't as full-filling as it used to be, as they begin to succumb to boredom.